-The United States Central Intelligence Agency (CIA) in a marked ‘secret’ and dated 19 January 1979 evaluates the time between Swaziland gaining its independence from Great Britain in 1968 and King Sobhuza’s on 12 April 1973 that allowed him to rule as an absolute monarch.
+The United States Central Intelligence Agency (CIA) in a report called Africa Review, marked ‘secret’ and dated 19 January 1979 evaluates the time between Swaziland gaining its independence from Great Britain in 1968 and King Sobhuza’s Proclamation on 12 April 1973 that allowed him to rule as an absolute monarch.

-His son King Mswati III continues as an absolute monarch today even though a new came into effect in 2006.
-As a demonstration of his power King Mswati on his 50th birthday in April 2018.
+His son King Mswati III continues as an absolute monarch today even though a new constitution came into effect in 2006.
+As a demonstration of his power King Mswati changed the name of Swaziland to Eswatini on his 50th birthday in April 2018.

 In 1968 Swaziland had what the CIA called a ‘British-imposed’ constitution with a formal ‘Western style’ parliament working alongside the Swazi National Council (SNC), ‘a group of chiefs and headmen dominated by the King’.

-The stated, ‘In theory the SNC only dealt with tribal matters but it always maintained a strong voice in governmental affairs.’
+The secret report which has since been declassified stated, ‘In theory the SNC only dealt with tribal matters but it always maintained a strong voice in governmental affairs.’

 It added, ‘The veneer provided by the British-imposed constitution and parliamentary form of government left the King a great deal of room for exercising political power but it also left room for a substantial degree of political manoeuvring by non-traditional oriented political parties.

 ‘King Sobhuza staked his prestige on the formation of his own political party [the Imbkodvo National Movement] and won an overwhelming victory, sweeping 24 seats, during the country’s first post-independence election in 1967.
 During the next election in 1973, however, Sobhuza’s party lost three of the 24 parliamentary seats [to the Ngwane National Liberatory Congress] and the King dissolved Parliament, suspended the Constitution, and assumed power by decree.’